CipherIQ/docs-portal/docs/crypto-tracer/11-advanced-usage.md

 # Advanced Usage

-This section covers advanced techniques for scripting, automation, and sophisticated analysis with crypto-tracer.
+This section covers advanced techniques for scripting, automation, and sophisticated analysis with **crypto-tracer**.

 ## Scripting and Automation

 ### Monitor in Background

-Run crypto-tracer in the background while performing other tasks.
+Run **crypto-tracer** in the background while performing other tasks.

 ```bash
 # Start monitoring in background